timbrist/timbrist.github.io/cv.md

 - Developed hibernate and wake-up, backlight dimming, transmission of touch data, and power management on automotive display/screen.
 - Debugged de/serializer MAX9278/MAX9282, Synaptics TB7800, and ARM Cortex M0/M4 using oscilloscope, TP-Link, Keil C.
 - Familar with ISO26262 and MISRA C/C++
-- Cloudified documents and specifications that shares among SE, EE and QA department.
+- Cloudified documents and specifications that are shared among SE, EE, and QA departments.
-- Fixed critical bug on IC board.
+- Fixed critical bug on the IC board.

 ### Software Engineer Intern
 **Shanghai WenShang Technology CO., LTD**  \
 *Shanghai, China*  \
 *July 2019 - December 2019*

-- Implement image algorithms to detect flaws of automative components using C++, OpenCV, Tensorflow CNN.
+- Implement image algorithms to detect flaws in automotive components using C++, OpenCV, and Tensorflow CNN.
 - Optimizing the time complexity of the company image analyzing program.
 - Writing data analysis Python scripts to track detection data and parameters.